entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Characters 657 and 658 in 'early gnathostome phylogeny dataset' are relative to this character.

-> - Clement *et al.* (in review): "According to Arratia *et al.* (2001), 'supraneurals' are independent, median, elongate, rod-like bones that articulate proximally with the neural spine and distally with the dorsal radial [...], or lack articulation distally with another bone [...]."
+> - Clement *et al.* (2024): "According to Arratia *et al.* (2001), 'supraneurals' are independent, median, elongate, rod-like bones that articulate proximally with the neural spine and distally with the dorsal radial [...], or lack articulation distally with another bone [...]."
 Arratia *et al.* (2001) illustrated ‘supraneurals’ located distally to the neural spines found anteriorly to the insertion of the epichordal lobe of the caudal fin in Diplurus (Arratia *et al.*, 2001, fig. 30) and Undina penicillata (Arratia *et al.*, 2001, fig. 31).
 They mentioned that the caudal fin of Laugia, Diplurus, and Holophagus (likely Undina), among others, begins with two or three ‘supraneurals’.
 Friedman (2007, char.
 125) considered the presence of supraneural spines (herein referred to as ''supraneurals'') for the thoracic and abdominal vertebrae [Char.
 125(0)] or the absence of such elements or its presence only at the anterior end of the vertebral column [Char.
 125(1)].
 Herein, we considered the presence or absence of supraneural associated to the vertebrae located anteriorly to the insertion of the caudal fin.
 Three character-states are recognized: presence of ‘supraneurals’ along most of the abdominal-thoracic region of the axial skeleton (0), presence of ‘supraneurals’ limited to 1-5 vertebrae located anterior to the insertion of the epichordal lobe of the caudal fin (1), and absence of ‘supraneurals’ anteriorly to the insertion of the epichordal lobe of the caudal fin (3).
 The three character-states form a morphocline."

 > - The coding of *Qujingodus* is ?.

 259. Neural spines: abutting one another (0), not abutting (1).
-> Clement *et al.* (in review), Character 259.
+> Clement *et al.* (2024), Character 259.

 > - Character XX in 'early gnathostome phylogeny dataset'.